 Teachers may log into the course at times of day that best fit their schedules.
 It is necessary to connect at least 4-6 times per week and spend approximately 12-15 hours each week for nine weeks, to stay current and successfully complete this compressed 3 credit graduate level course.
 This estimated time commitment includes both time spent online and offline working on course related activities.

 Instructor(s)Cassandra Runyon, PhD. is an Associate Professor of Geology at the College of Charleston in Charleston, SC.
-She is a lunar and planetary geologist and has been actively involved in education/outreach and educator training for nearly twenty years.
+She is a lunar and planetary geologist and has been actively involved in education/outreach and educator training for over twenty years.

 PrerequisitesBachelors degree; teaching certification.

 Target AudiencePracticing upper-elementary and middle-school teachers who want to better understand the Moon, its history, and its relationship to Earth (grades 5-9).